KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/usage.rst

      C:\\HDRLabs\\sIBL_GUI\\sIBL_GUI.exe -d “Z:/sIBL_Database/” -r

-When the Database is read only, the automatic scanner adding new Ibl Sets is deactivated meaning that newly Ibl Sets dropped into your library directory won’t be added automatically.
+When the Database is read only, the automatic scanner adding new IBL Sets is deactivated meaning that newly IBL Sets dropped into your library directory won’t be added automatically.

 It’s a good idea to put the Database with a real file system write lock in case someone launch a *sIBL_GUI* instance without the command line arguments.

 That way you can have artists using the Database a supervisor has defined, and even using different Databases depending on their current production.

-_`Ibl Sets Wizard`
+_`IBL Sets Wizard`
 ------------------

-The first time *sIBL_GUI* is started a wizard asks to add Ibl Sets into the database:
+The first time *sIBL_GUI* is started a wizard asks to add IBL Sets into the database:

 +-----------------------------------------------------------------------+
 | ..  image:: ../pictures/sIBL_GUI_EmptyDatabaseWizard_A.jpg            |
 +-----------------------------------------------------------------------+

-Choose a directory where are stored some Ibl Sets and they will be added to the Default Sets Collection.
+Choose a directory where are stored some IBL Sets and they will be added to the Default Ibl Sets Collection.

 +-----------------------------------------------------------------------+
 | ..  image:: ../pictures/sIBL_GUI_EmptyDatabaseWizard_B.jpg            |